 As of 2016, Crosscheck was being used by 28 states.
 However, some states, like Oregon, have dropped out of the program due to its faulty methodology.

 Cyber-bullying is sustained, online harassment.
-It occurs when one person is picked on and followed to one or more websites.
+It occurs when one person is picked on and followed on one or to even more websites.

 Usually, teenagers are cyber-bullied, as their classmates go online and leave hurtful messages on social media.
 The bullies might also call others to join in and pile on the one person who is being targeted.

 Adults can be cyber-bullied, as well.
-Like teenagers, the cyber-bullying is often carried out on social media, as the persons targeted are stalked and bombarded with mean Tweets and direct messages.
+Like teenagers, the cyber-bullying is often carried out on social media, as the persons targeted are stalked and bombarded with mean tweets, posts, and direct messages.

 At best, the harassment could be minimized via privacy settings and website tools which allow certain users to be blocked.
 At worst, cyber-bullying can drive people to commit suicide.